UNESCO World Heritage Sites of Turkey

 Historic City of Ani

 The history of Ani goes back to 500BC.
 In 900AD the city was a major stop on the Silk Road trading route.
-Now found in Turkey, between 961 and 1045 it was the img_0034capital of the Bagratid Armenian kingdom.
+Now found in Turkey, between 961 and 1045 it was the capital of the Bagratid Armenian kingdom.
 It was known as ‘the City of 1001 Churches’.
 Ani was ravaged by the Mongols and then virtually destroyed by an earthquake.
 Today the cathedral, Surp Stephanie Church, the Church of St Gregory of Tigray Honet and the Church of the Holy Redeemer.
 The Church of St Gregory of the Abughamrents, King Gagik’s Church of St Gregory, the Church of the Holy Apostles, the citadel and the city walls remain.

 Comments